artemis-toumazi/dfpk/README.md

 ### Description

-dfpk package includes methods involving PK measures in the dose allocation process during a Phase I clinical trials.
+**dfpk** package includes methods involving PK measures in the dose allocation process during a Phase I clinical trials.
 These methods enter PK in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
 This package provides functions to generate scenarios, and to run simulations which their objective is to determine the maximum tolerated dose (MTD) and to investigate PK of a drug or a combination of drugs.

 #### Installation

 ### Establish Version

-**dfpk** is now on CRAN and can be installed and loaded via
+**dfpk**will be on CRAN soon and can be installed and loaded via

 ```{r}
 install.packages("dfpk")